zhufuyi/sponge_doc/en/microservice-development-mysql.md

 ### 🏷Manually Adding Custom API Interfaces

 Projects typically include custom API interfaces in addition to standard CRUD API interfaces.
-The main process for adding custom API interfaces is to `define the API interfaces in the proto file` -> `write specific logic code in the generated template code`.
+The main process for adding custom API interfaces is to `define the API interfaces in the proto file` --> `write business logic code in the generated template code`.

 For example, to add a login interface to this project: